graphicore/varla-varfo/explorations/calibrate/index.md

 #### Fixed Media

-… defined for the purpose of this article, is a superset of print media, it also includes other media when it has similar properties to print.
-Fixed media is not primarily interactive, meaning that it can't be zoomed, scrolled, or clicked by the viewer, it may be paged or animated though, it may even have interactive aspects, but those are secondary.
-An example is digital signage or digital advertisement in public space etc.
+… defined for the purpose of this article, is a superset of print media; it also includes other media, when they have similar properties to print.
+Fixed media is not primarily interactive, meaning that it can't be zoomed, scrolled, or clicked by the viewer; it may be paged or animated though, it may even have interactive aspects, but those are secondary.
+An example is digital signage or digital advertisements in public space, etc.
-The media is "fixed" because it does not appear on the device of the viewer, rather, the viewer appears and the media is already there, as in fixed to a wall.
+The medium is "fixed" because it does not appear on the device of the viewer, rather, the viewer appears and the media is already there, as in fixed to a wall.

-Suppose we have a poster like fixed media advertisement, targeted at poster like digital signage screens.
+Suppose we have a poster-like fixed media advertisement, targeted at poster-like digital signage screens.
 The screen sizes may still differ across the deployment.
 Of course, we design it using the CSS-Reference-Pixel model, *because that's the golden hammer*, everything gets scaled to fit the screens according to their typical viewing distance.
 Of course, we want to